-We are focused on the development and commercialization of peptide therapeutics for the treatment of GI diseases, and genetic deficiencies that result in metabolic disorders.
-We believe our product candidates, which are both administered by subcutaneous injection, and for which we have exclusive worldwide rights, have the potential to treat these diseases for which there are currently limited therapeutic options.
+We are focused on the development and commercialization of peptide therapeutics for the treatment of GI diseases and obesity, including obesity caused by genetic deficiencies that result in metabolic disorders.
+We believe our product candidates have the potential to treat these diseases for which there are currently limited therapeutic options.
 We believe that ghrelin and MC4 are compelling targets because of their critical role in regulating GI function and metabolism, and that peptide therapeutics are well suited for activating these targets.

 Based on the promising clinical results to date of relamorelin